 - Have you adapted your message for each channel?

-- Is your content responsive to adapt to all platforms that can be used?
+- Is your content responsive so that it can be used on all platforms?

-- Have you verified that all customization elements work?
+- Have you verified that all personalization elements are working?

-- Is your content adapted to your target audience and their profile?
+- Is your content adapted to your target and its profile?

-When all is well done, customer support builds brand awareness and contributes to the success of your campaign.
-This is the last element that closes the loop of the impeccable experience created.
+It’s also important to make sure that your customer service is up to par.
+When done right, customer support will help solidify your brand awareness and contribute to the success of your campaign.
+It’s the final element that closes the loop on the impeccable experience created.